pricingassistant/mrq/docs/configuration.md

         # Seconds before a job in retry status is requeued again
         "retry_delay": 600,

-        # Keep jobs with status in ("success", "cancel") that many seconds
+        # Keep jobs with status in ("success", "cancel", "abort") that many seconds
         # in MongoDB
         "result_ttl": 7 * 24 * 3600,